 Not to Commence the Development unless and until the Marketing Strategy has been submitted to, and approved by, the Council or an Expert (as the case may be).

-Not to amend the approved Marketing Strategy without the further approval of the Council or an Expert (as the case may be).Throughout the Marketing Period, to use Reasonable Endeavours to dispose of the Self-Build and Custom Build Plots in accordance with the approved Marketing Strategy (including any amendments to it that may be approved in writing from time to time by the Council or an Expert (as the case may be)).
+Throughout the Marketing Period, to use Reasonable Endeavours to dispose of the Self-Build and Custom Build Plots in accordance with the approved Marketing Strategy (including any amendments to it that may be approved in writing from time to time by the Council or an Expert (as the case may be)).

 The Owners shall provide the Council with any information reasonably necessary to determine a request for approval of the Marketing Strategy under paragraph 3.1.
 Where the Council notifies the Owners in writing within fifteen (15) Working Days of receipt of a request that it requires further information to properly be able to determine the Marketing Strategy, to provide such information within forty (40) Working Days of receipt of that written request PROVIDED THAT if further information is requested in writing by the Council then the process shall be repeated applying the same timeframe until the request is determined by the Council or an Expert pursuant to clause 25.